A dynamical attractor in the evolution of dwarf spheroidal galaxies: Application to the MW dSphs

 Pace et al. (2022) also identify three dSphs that may be losing mass to tides (Boo~I, Boo~III, and Tuc~IV, shown in green).
 These systems lie close to the main scaling relation.
 This may be because they are evolving along a cuspy tidal track, or because tidal effects have not yet significantly altered their internal structure.
 Likewise, although several dynamical studies suggest that Fornax and Sculptor reside in cored dark matter haloes (e.g. Boldrini et al. 2021), neither galaxy shows a noticeable departure from the scaling relation, suggesting that even if they reside in cored haloes, they are unlikely to be undergoing substantial stellar mass loss at present.
 This is consistent with their relatively large pericentric distances, $r_{\rm peri}\sim50~\kpc$ (Sculptor) and $\sim80~\kpc$ (Fornax) (Battaglia et al. 2022; Pace et al. 2022).

 The right panel of Fig.~\ref{fig:obs} shows the relation between dSph masses derived from the HA and their luminosities.
 We infer that dSphs lie along a scaling relation $L \sim M_{\mathrm{HA}}^{0.5}$ with relatively small scatter, despite the fact that luminosity is an independent observable that need not correlate with quantities derived from the HA.
 Remarkably, the $L$--$M_{\mathrm{HA}}$ relation follows the same slope as the best-fit stellar-to-peak halo mass relation (SHMR) derived by applying abundance matching to MW satellites (Nadler et al.\ 2020).
 More specifically, the observed relation is consistent with the SHMR if peak halo masses are lowered by $\sim 1.5~\mathrm{dex}$ at fixed luminosity\footnote{For galaxies with associated tidal streams, both their mass {\it and} luminosity were higher at the time of accretion.}, supporting a picture in which the DM haloes of dSphs are substantially stripped after infall.

-For dSphs with known orbital parameters, a natural follow-up test is whether their observed luminosities, sizes and velocity dispersions are consistent with placing these objects on the SHMR at the time of accretion, which largely depend on the amount and distribution of dark matter, as well as on the abundance of dark subhaloes within these galaxies over time.
-This analysis is left for future work.
+The small scatter in the inferred $M_{\mathrm{HA}}$--$L$ relation is remarkable given that different subhaloes should undergo different amounts of stripping depending on their orbits and infall times; a dedicated study is needed to understand how a relatively small SHMR scatter is preserved.